FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 1: Get the Latest Content and Pick up Additional Parts

-### Pick up Additional Parts
+### Pick up Web Camera If You Don't Have One

-As mentioned during the class, we ordered additional mini microphone for Lab 3.
-Also, a new part that has finally arrived is encoder!
-Please remember to pick them up from the TA.
+Students who have not already received a web camera will receive their [IMISES web cameras](https://www.amazon.com/Microphone-Speaker-Balance-Conference-Streaming/dp/B0B7B7SYSY/ref=sr_1_3?keywords=webcam%2Bwith%2Bmicrophone%2Band%2Bspeaker&qid=1663090960&s=electronics&sprefix=webcam%2Bwith%2Bmicrophone%2Band%2Bsp%2Celectronics%2C123&sr=1-3&th=1) on Thursday at the beginning of lab.
+If you cannot make it to class on Thursday, please contact the TAs to ensure you get your web camera.

 ### Get the Latest Content

 As always, pull updates from the class Interactive-Lab-Hub to both your Pi and your own GitHub repo.
-As we discussed in the class, there are 2 ways you can do so:
+There are 2 ways you can do so:

 **\[recommended\]**Option 1: On the Pi, `cd` to your `Interactive-Lab-Hub`, pull the updates from upstream (class lab-hub) and push the updates back to your own GitHub repo.
 You will need the *personal access token* for this.